 Want to taste some British desserts during your next trip to United Kingdom?
-British desserts are both simple and unique with its various baking techniques and ingredients.
+British desserts are simple and unique with its various baking techniques and ingredients.

 There are so many delicious desserts to taste.
 From the classic fruitcake and eaton mess to bread & butter puddings and fruit fool – your taste buds are going to love these sweet treats.